 HOW: Their educators use a proprietary rubric that has a heavy emphasis on effective use of technology and student engagement as well as instruction.
 Reviews are several paragraphs long and are given an overall percent score based on the company’s rubric.
 Readers can see the break-down of how the product performed across each of their five categories: ease of use, educational, entertaining, design features and good value.

-WHERE: The site has a database that is easily searchable on a number of criteria including platform, academic subject, age, price, “soft skills” and purpose (curriculum, targeted practice, presentation, etc.)
+WHERE: The site has a database that is easily searchable on a number of criteria including platform, subject, grade, price, skills and purpose (curriculum, targeted practice, presentation, etc.)

 WHEN: Reviews are added on an ongoing basis.

-HOW: Graphite editors use a proprietary 15-point rubric that breaks down the evaluation into three main dimensions: engagement, pedagogy and support.
+HOW: Editors use a proprietary 15-point rubric that breaks down the evaluation into three main dimensions: engagement, pedagogy and support.
 Each product receives a rating and short explanation of the reason on the three dimensions and overall.
-Users can also read an answer to the following three questions: how teachers can use it, what it’s like and is it good for learning.
+Evaluators also address how teachers can use it, what it’s like and whether it's good for learning.

 WHO: ISTE reviews ed tech products and digital resources for alignment to the ISTE Standards.
 Every resource undergoes a rigorous review by a panel of education and standards experts to identify and recognize how it supports specific ISTE Standards.